lloc/MslsMenu/readme.txt

 4. Output in the primary nav menu

 == Changelog ==

+= 1.4 =
+* plugin inits when plugins_loaded runs and adds callback to hooks in its factory now

 = 1.3.1 =
 * fix for [fatal eror on activation](https://wordpress.org/support/topic/fatal-error-warning-cannot-be-activated)